Photo:Nibutani folk handicraft association

 - 2. Finishing the back

-- 3. Carving pattern
+- 3. Carving patterns

-When the design is decided, the outline of the pattern is carved using a V-shaped gouge.
-This work is referred to as Sentori.
-Using a gouge, the tray is deeply carved to give a three-dimensional effect.
+The pattern on the surface of the tray is designed.
+The design of Nibutani ita is a combination of a spiral pattern, moreunoka, meaning bending gently, a thorn-shaped pattern, aiushnoka, and an eye-shaped pattern, shiknoka.
+The balance and composition of these patterns determine the look of the tray.
+When the design is decided, the outline of the pattern is carved using a V-shaped chisel.
+Then, the tray is deeply carved with a gouge to give a three-dimensional effect.
 Chisels are used today to carve the delicate lines.
-However, in the days of the Ainu, only a small knife, a Makiri, was used for carving.
-Therefore, the ancient Nibutani Ita had plain but strong lines.
+However, in the days of the Ainu, the whole carving process was done with only one small knife, which is why the ancient Nibutani ita had plain but strong lines.

-- 4. Doublet carving
+- 4. Double line carving

-- 5. Ramuramunoka (scale) line carving
+- 5. Scale line carving

-- 6. Lifting up Ramuramunoka
+- 6. Lifting up scales

 - 7. Finishing